 If you aren’t familiar, a reframe is essentially the ability to see the same thing in a more helpful light.

 Cognitive Reframing is a psychological intervention used most noteably in Cognitive Behavioral Therapy.
 In conjunction with medication, CBT is considered the “treatment of choice” for ADHD.

-Looking at the potential positives of ADHD may function like a cognitive reframe in that it shifts the perspective from what is wrong to what is right, from the cost to the gain.
+Looking at the potential positives of ADHD may function like a cognitive reframe.
+It shifts the perspective from what is wrong to what is right, from the cost to the gain.

-It’s possible that by seeing ADHD in this light, it could lead ADHDers to a more positive mental state and reduce the suffering and low self esteem that we are more likely to have.
+It’s possible that, by seeing ADHD in this light, it could lead ADHDers to a more positive mental state.
+It could reduce the suffering and low self esteem that we often live with.

 The Good and the Bad of ADHD as a Disability

-That framework can be invaluable when ADHD knocks you on your butt–when the challenges produce shame, it’s the reminder that your struggle is because your brain is wired differently.
+That framework can be invaluable when ADHD knocks you on your butt.
+When the challenges produce shame, it’s the reminder that your struggle is because your brain is wired differently.